-Classroom Summary - Today we introduced the American Red Cross and practiced spotting how bystanders helped in a school based emergency and a community based emergency.
+Classroom Summary - Today we began learning about the introductory steps of responding to an emergency.
+We agreed that the first step to helping in an emergency would be to recognize that an emergency exists.
+We then brainstormed things that might indicate an emergency.
+We used a Y chart to visualize this and shared as a class.
+We discussed things we could see, hear and smell that might indicate an emergency.
+Then we introduced the American Red Cross and practiced spotting how bystanders helped in a school based emergency and a community based emergency.
 Then we brainstormed why someone may choose not to help in an emergency situation.
 These are the answers we focused on...
 Do not know what to do - that is why we are taking this class!
 Afraid to do something wrong - this class will show you what you should do and what you should not do...it is basic skills nothing very invasive Think someone else will help - YOU go call 911 Afraid of disease - talked about hand washing and will demonstrate proper glove use next class period, we also looked at some of the breathing barriers that exist Afraid of getting sued - we will talk about the good Samaritan law that protects people as long as they get permission, act within their training and are not negligent.

 Homework: None (but be prepared for a quiz next class period)

-Objectives: Students will identify solutions to several barriers to helping in an emergency.
+Objectives: Students will identify when an emergency exists (Standard 1 Core Concepts).
+Students will identify solutions to several barriers to helping in an emergency.
 (Standard 1 Core Concepts) Students will decide when they are comfortable and to what capacity they will help when aiding in an emergency.
 (Standard 5 Decision Making) Students will demonstrate how to properly remove and dispose of contaminated gloves.
 (Standard 7 Self Management)